-A contingent liability also arises in extremely rare cases where there is a liability that cannot be missing nized because of the company does not recognize a contingent liability but discloses its existence in the notes to financial statements.
+A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
+The Company does not recognize a contingent liability but discloses its existence in the notes to financial statements.
 A Contingent asset is neither disclosed nor recognized in financial statements.

-(u) Employee Benefits
+(t) Employee Benefits